This is for primary schools who have previously been involved in a Development or Embedding Work Group, or who are Mastery Specialist schools.

 What will you learn?

-- enhance their mathematical subject knowledge, emphasising key areas of maths
+- You and your school will enhance your mathematical subject knowledge, emphasising key areas of maths

-- plan, teach and reflect collaboratively to provide a coherent mastery curriculum
+- You and your school will plan, teach and reflect on lessons with a mastery approach

 What is the cost?